-- To select the boot device during system startup, press <F8> when ASUS Logo appears. - To access Windows OS in Safe Mode, do any of the following: - Press <F5> when ASUS Logo appears. - Press <F8> after POST.
+- To select the boot device during system startup, press <F8> when ASUS Logo appears. - To access Windows OS in Safe Mode, press <F8> after POST.

-2.7.12 Boot Override
+2.8.11 Boot Override

 These items displays the available devices.
 The number of device items that appears on the screen depends on the number of devices installed in the system.
 Click an item to start booting from the selected device.